Newly hired employees have 30 days from the first day of work to elect benefits coverage.

 Coverage for children ends the last day of the month they turn 26, unless they are approved as disabled dependents.

-As a new employee, your benefits start immediately and continue through the end of the current plan year.
+Your benefits start as soon as you enroll and continue through December 31 of the current plan year.

-Whenever you experience a life event, be sure to report it within 30 days (or 60 days for birth, adoption, or Medicaid changes) by:
+Whenever you experience a life event, be sure to report it within 30 days (or 60 days for birth, adoption, placement, or Medicaid changes).

 Your change must be consistent with the type of life event (e.g., adding a child after a birth).
 If you don’t make changes within the permitted period, your next opportunity will be during Annual Enrollment.